The Sawmill Museum

 Struve Mill: Follow a piece of lumber from a rough cut slab to a smooth chair leg.

 Vintage & Replica Sawmill: On the first Sunday of every month from 1:30 to 2:30, see our restored 1920's sawmill in action.

 Family Corner & Midwest Lumber Train: Whether it's a ride on our train or partaking in a craft, families will never want to leave.

-On display from April 1-August 30 Barns of Iowa by Michael Harker
+On display until January 2015: Barns of Iowa by Michael Harker

 The exhibit is sponsored by Humanities of Iowa and features 20 stunning photographs of Iowa's best barns.
 For information about the museum's art contest around this exhibit, please call us.